Kisner, Scheffler making Sunday a habit in Match Play

 AP Golf Writer

+Kisner became the first player to reach Sunday three times since the group format began in 2015, advancing to face Corey Conners of Canada in his bid to win this World Golf Championship for the second time.

+It’s only going to get harder.
+On the other side of the bracket are Scottie Scheffler, who has won two of his last four PGA Tour starts and reached the championship match last year; and Dustin Johnson, who each match looks closer to the form that made him No. 1 in the world for longer than any player since Tiger Woods.

-Scottie Scheffler got a tiny measure of revenge when he went 18 holes to outlast Billy Horschel, who beat him a year ago in the final match.
+Scheffler got a tiny measure of revenge when he went 18 holes to outlast Billy Horschel, who beat him a year ago in the final.
 Scheffler advanced in the afternoon by beating Seamus Power of Ireland, 3 and 2.

-Also in the semifinals is Dustin Johnson, who each day seems to be getting closer to the form that made him No. 1 in the world longer than any other player since Tiger Woods.
-Johnson eliminated 49-year-old Richard Bland in a scrappy fourth-round match, then went the distance with Brooks Koepka in the quarterfinals.

-Johnson had to rally from 2 down against Koepka in a fascinating duel between former world No. 1 players and multiple major champions.
-They were all square when Johnson halved the 12th hole with a 15-foot birdie, took the lead with a 25-foot birdie putt on the 15th hole and saved another tough par on the 16th.
+Johnson eliminated 49-year-old Richard Bland in the fourth round Saturday morning in a scrappy match, and then he slugged out with Brooks Koepka in the quarterfinals, rallying from 2 down and seizing control with a 25-foot birdie putt on the 15th and improbable halve from a nasty lie on the 16th.
+Johnson secured the win by driving the green on the par-4 18th.

+“If you’re hitting good shots, then you can shoot some good scores,” Johnson said, keeping this fickle format as simple as possible.
+“I like the way I’m hitting the ball right now.
+I feel like I’m controlling the golf ball pretty well.
+I’m hitting a lot of quality golf shots and giving myself a lot of looks.
+That’s what you’ve got to do in match play.”

 For Scheffler, more is at stake than his third PGA Tour win in his last five starts.
 Rahm, the world’s No. 1 player, lost to Koepka in 19 holes in the morning.
 That means Scheffler can go to the top of the world ranking if he were to win the Match Play.

-That’s a little too far ahead for a guy who rarely thinks about anything than his next shot, especially facing Johnson on Sunday morning before a partisan Texas Longhorns crowd.
+That’s a little too far ahead for a guy who rarely thinks about anything than his next shot.

 Kisner will try to become only the third player to reach the championship match at least three times since this World Golf Championship began in 1999, joining Tiger Woods and Geoff Ogilvy.